A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} proliferation of the Internet of Things (IoT) has led to a significant increase in data volumes and network connectivity.
 This rapid expansion highlights the necessity for efficient communication systems within IoT networks.
-Semantic communications\cite{qin2021semantic,gunduz2022beyond} are novel communication paradigms that focus on directly conveying intended meanings and sharing only the essential information relevant to the receiver's needs, i.e. semantics.
-Semantic communication systems are built on neural network models and shared knowledge bases, which combine to effectively extract semantic features from diverse sources and accurately interpret them to facilitate execution of specific tasks.
-It has emerged as a promising approach to achieve efficient communication in IoT scenarios, and pave the way for more intelligent IoT tasks\cite{xie2020lite,du2023rethinking}.
+Semantic communications are novel communication paradigms that focus on directly conveying intended meanings and sharing only the essential information relevant to the receiver's needs, i.e. semantics\cite{qin2021semantic,gunduz2022beyond}.
+Semantic communication codecs are built on neural network models and shared knowledge bases, effectively extracting semantic features from diverse sources and accurately interpreting them to facilitate execution of specific tasks.
+It has emerged as a promising approach to enhance transmission capabilities of IoT devices, and pave the way for more intelligent IoT tasks\cite{xie2020lite,du2023rethinking}.

-However, the distributed and heterogeneous natures of IoT networks and the presence of malicious attackers pose significant challenges to the security and practical deployment of semantic communication systems.
-Unlike end-to-end semantic communications\cite{xie2021deep}, semantic communication systems within IoT networks require more complex multi-party interactions.
-To be specific, a critical concern is to synchronize semantic communication models and shared knowledge bases among multiple participants to prevent inaccurate extraction and interpretation of semantic information.
-In addition, ever-emerging communication tasks in IoT scenarios necessitate ongoing updates of semantic communication systems.
-This requires IoT devices to collect evolving data about communication tasks to update neural network models and tune knowledge bases.
-The data is inevitably distributed across different devices.
-These devices require collaborative model training, such as federated learning\cite{mcmahan2017communication}, to exploit this distributed data.
-It is worth noting that the above interactions are inherently communication tasks, which can also be accomplished through semantic communications, thereby enhancing the efficiency of the entire semantic communication system.
+However, the distributed nature of IoT networks pose significant challenges to the practical deployment of semantic communication systems.
+Unlike end-to-end semantic communications\cite{xie2021deep}, distributed systems within IoT networks require more complex multi-party interactions for the system update.
+To be specific, there are two keys to system update: system synchronization and training.
+The system synchronization means matching semantic communication codecs among multiple participants to prevent inaccurate extraction and interpretation of semantic information.
+On the other hand, ever-changing communication tasks in dynamic IoT scenarios necessitate ongoing training of semantic communication codecs.
+This requires IoT devices to collect evolving task-related data which is inevitably distributed across different devices.
+Then, these devices perform local update training and interact for collaborative training, such as federated learning\cite{mcmahan2017communication}, to exploit the distributed data.